 As I’m trying to write this article, my neighbor is methodically running his leaf blower.
 The background noise is intrusive and interesting with my flow.
 But, this noise pollution is just one of many distractions we’ve had to overcome while working from home.

 Returning back to the office may be on tap for many — or you may still be juggling Zoom meetings with preschoolers hanging around.
-Some may have difficulty focusing because there are dishes that need to be cleaned.
+Some may have difficulty focusing when working from home as there are dishes that need to be cleaned.
 And who really wants to work when there are so many shows and movies calling your name on Netflix?

 After Work Transitions When Working From Home